 Few dramatic devices can strike at a film’s thematic heart quite like a great speech.
-Whether it’s a pre-battle rallying call or a tender, heart-breaking soliloquy, the cinematic monologue can shape a character, mark a turning point or conveniently tie up the loose ends just in time for the final curtain call.
-It’s true that it can be a tightrope; get it wrong and an entire film can be dragged into pompous melodrama.
+Whether it’s a pre-battle rallying call or a tender soliloquy, the cinematic monologue can shape a character, mark a crossroads or conveniently tie up loose ends just in time for the final curtain call.
+It’s true it can be a tightrope; get it wrong and an entire film can descend into melodrama.
 But get it right, and the cinematic speech can be a thing of beauty, making for some of the medium’s most memorable moments.
 Here’s my top 15:

 15: SYNECHDOCHE, NEW YORK (2008): Existential Angst

-When Caden Cotard’s mind-boggling play within a play stages a mock funeral, the Pastor’s brutally honest sermon perfectly articulates Cotard’s anxieties whilst succinctly summarising the themes of the film.
-SYNECHDOCHE, NEW YORK is essentially a horror about the inexorable passage of time and what we do with it.
-As the Pastor states: ‘everything is more complicated than you think’ and though we’re faced with the indisputable truth that the sands of time are finite, finding your way through a chaotic world, where choices are limitless and consequences untold, can leave you crippled by inertia.
-Some days, the weight of existence can feel like a crushing cross to bear.
+When theatre director, Caden Cotard, stages a mock funeral, the Pastor’s brutally honest sermon perfectly articulates the plague of anxieties gnawing at the director from within.
+SYNECHDOCHE, NEW YORK is a mind-boggling horror about the inexorable passage of time and the burden of choice.
+As the Pastor states: ‘everything is more complicated than you think’ and though we’re faced with the indisputable truth that the sands of time are finite, navigating a chaotic world, where choices are limitless and consequences untold, can leave you crippled by inertia.
+Some days, the weight of existence is a crushing cross to bear.

 14: BRASSED OFF (1996): People Matter

-Like the orchestra playing on the sinking Titanic, the colliery band’s award winning performance at the Royal Albert Hall feels like a last gasp.
-The moment marks, not just the end of an industry, but the extinction of a way of life and Pete Postlethwaite’s subsequent speech speaks for the pain of an entire community abandoned to hopelessness.
-A diatribe against Thatcherism and apathy, it’s a homily that packs a lasting emotional punch thanks to Poslethwaite’s memorably choked delivery.
+Like the orchestra playing on the sinking Titanic, the colliery band’s award winning performance at the Royal Albert Hall is a last gasp.
+The moment marks, not just the end of an industry, but the extinction of a way of life, and Pete Postlethwaite’s subsequent speech speaks for the pain of an entire community abandoned to hopelessness.
+A diatribe against Thatcherism and apathy, it's quiet tirade that packs a lasting emotional punch thanks to Poslethwaite’s choked delivery.

 13: SEXY BEAST (2001): Don Logan’s Front Bottom